-You will have to pay Council Tax on an empty property.
+You will have to pay the full annual Council Tax charge on an empty property.

 However, under certain circumstances, there may be an exemption applicable, for example where they are homes: